tableau/extensions-api/docs/Interaction_Guidelines/ux_build_test.md

 * [Community Forums](https://community.tableau.com/community/developers/extensions-api/overview)<br>Participate in a community of developers that are passionate about creating extensions.

-* [Extension Gallery (beta)](https://extensiongallery.tableau.com/)<br>Explore and use some of the extensions our partners have created.
+* [Tableau Exchange](https://exchange.tableau.com/)<br>Explore and use some of the extensions our partners have created.

-* [Developer Preview](https://prerelease.tableau.com/extensions-api)<br>Participate in the Developer Preview for our Extensions API.
-Be invited to bi-weekly sprint demos with Tableau's development team and have the opportunity to give ongoing feedback.
+* [Tableau Developer Program](https://www.tableau.com/developer)<br>Participate in the Tableau Developer Program.
+Be invited to monthly sprint demos with Tableau's development team and have the opportunity to give ongoing feedback.

 &nbsp;